joseluis-max/rock-paper-scissors/README.md

    npm start
    ```

-5. Open your browser and visit `http://localhost:3000` to play the game.
+5. Open your browser and visit `http://localhost:3000` to play the game

 ## Usage